Healthy Taco Casserole

 Ingredients for taco casserole including ground turkey, pinto beans, spices, cheese, taco seasoning, and salsa.

-• Taco seasoning: Instead of reaching for lots of different spices, taco seasoning is an easy way to add that Tex-Mex flavor with one spice blend.
+• Make your own taco seasoning.
+Instead of reaching for lots of different spices, taco seasoning is an easy way to add that Tex-Mex flavor with one spice blend.
 It contains chili powder, cumin, paprika, garlic powder, onion powder, oregano, salt, and pepper.

 How to Make Skillet Taco Casserole